henkwymeersch/5GPositioning/README.md

 This code is based on the paper

 A. Shahmansoori, G. E. Garcia, G. Destino, G. Seco-Granados and H. Wymeersch, "Position and Orientation Estimation Through Millimeter-Wave MIMO in 5G Systems," in *IEEE Transactions on Wireless Communications*, vol. 17, no. 3, pp. 1822-1835, March 2018.

+If you plan to use or modify this code, please cite our work:
 ```
 @ARTICLE{ShaGarDesSecWym:18,
 author={A. Shahmansoori and G. E. Garcia and G. Destino and G. Seco-Granados and H. Wymeersch},